wenshin/promiseallend/README.md

-promiseallend
+# promiseallend

 get all promise data even one of them failed

-feature
+## feature

 - trigger fullfilled and rejected callback even some promise have failed
 - support input promise array and object

-Install
+# Install

     pip i --save promiseallend

-API
+# API

-Method
+## Method

 `promiseAllEnd(promises[, requireConfig])`

-Parameters
+## Parameters

-- promises: Array or Object.
+- `promises`: Array or Object.

-- requireConfig: Array or Object or Boolean, default is false.
+- `requireConfig`: Array or Object or Boolean, default is false.
-    - false means all promise is not required. only when all promises rejected will settle the return promise as rejected.
+    - `false` means all promise is not required. only when all promises rejected will settle the return promise as rejected.
-    - true means all promise is required. the action is same to Promise.all
+    - `true` means all promise is required. the action is same to Promise.all
-    - [true, false] | {k1: true, k2: false} means specified promise is required. once required promise rejected will settle return promise as rejected.
+    - `[true, false] | {k1: true, k2: false}` means specified promise is required. once required promise rejected will settle return promise as rejected.

-Usage
+# Usage

     let promiseAllEnd = require('promiseallend');